Normando1945/Seismic-Time-Response-of-SDOF/README.md

 ## User Manual:

-El uso es bastante simple. se debe ingresar los parametros requeridos en cada uno de los espacios requieridos.
+The usage is straightforward.
+Please enter the required parameters into the designated spaces

-* **Period of motion [from 0.01 to 4]** : Se debe ingresar el periodo fundamental de vibración del sistema de 1gdl que se requiera conocer su respuesta en el tiempo.
-El presente software, se limita a calcular rangos de peridos estructurales desde **0.01** segundos hasta **4** segundos.
-Sin embargo el algoritmo permite calcular la respuesta para cualquier periodo mayor a **0** segundos [Periodos menores a **0.01** segundos o mayores a **4** segundos puede generar resultados de baja confiafiablidad por la inherente convergencia y estabilidad del método de calculo].
+* **Period of motion [from 0.01 to 4]** : The fundamental vibration period of the **SDOF** system, whose time response you wish to determine, must be input.
+This software is limited to calculating structural periods ranging from **0.01** seconds to **4** seconds.
+Nevertheless, the algorithm can determine the response for any period greater than **0** seconds.
+Periods less than **0.01** seconds or greater than **4** seconds may yield results with diminished reliability due to the inherent convergence and stability of the calculation method.

-* **Damping Ratio [from 0.01 to 0.99]** : Se debe ingresar el valor de amoritiguamiento viscoso equivalente del sistema estructural de 1GDL que se desea analizar.
-Comprendiendo que el algoritmo se basa en una solución discreta paso a paso en el dominio del tiempo de sistemas subamoritiguados, por tal motivo el rango de valores de amortiguamiento va desde **$\zeta$ = 0.01 a 0.99**. potencialmente se puede usar **$\zeta$ = 0** para describir un sistema conservativo.
-No se puede emplear  **$\zeta$ >= 1** pues se emularía sistemas sobreamortiguados lo cual implica una inestabilidad numerica en la solucuión paso a paso del presente software.
+* **Damping Ratio [from 0.01 to 0.99]** : You must input the value of the equivalent viscous damping for the **SDOF** structural system you wish to analyze.
+It's understood that the algorithm is based on a discrete step-by-step solution in the time domain for underdamped systems.
+For this reason, the range of damping values is from **$\zeta$ = 0.01 to 0.99**.
+Potentially, **$\zeta$ = 0** can be used to describe a conservative system.
+Values of **$\zeta$ >= 1** should not be used as they would emulate overdamped systems, which would result in numerical instability in the step-by-step solution of this software.

-* **Files in the Folder** : Muestra la cantidad de archhivos en format .AT2 que se encuentran en la carpeta donde se instalo el software **"TH_SDOF_CC_setup.exe"**, oficialmente junto con la instalación se añaden 7 registros sísmicos reales, lsitados a continuación:
+* **Files in the Folder** : Displays the number of .AT2 files located in the folder where the software **"TH_SDOF_CC"** was installed.
+Officially, along with the installation, 7 real seismic records are added, listed below:
   - AMT_201604162359_E_100.AT2
   - Artificial.AT2
   - ChiChi_longt.AT2